gaapt/libertr/README.md

 ### Assumptions

-  + One undestands, seeks and appreaciates liberty
+  + One undestands, seeks and appreciates liberty
   + One believes in the modern excess of government

 ### Considerations